Abdul-Asa/tabletop-task/README.md

 - I then modified the index.html & style.css a bit for styling
 - Input bar is accesible 😌
 - Fixd the bugs in Garage.js.
 Added two helpful functions
 - I decided to host on vercel.
-Had issues uploading the express server so I just made a vrcel function 'vehicles' that does the eexact same thing.
+Had issues uploading the express server so I just made a vercel function 'vehicles' that does the eexact same thing.
-- I updateed the src on which endpoint to point to during prod vs dev mode
+- I updated the src on which endpoint to point to during prod vs dev mode
 - 👍🏾 Pretty challenging project.
 I haven't used vanilla js in a while.
 This project reminded why.
 (Nextjs 💯)